OfLiberty/pacannabis.guide/docs/guide/README.md

 ### Liberty

 The Guide's ultimate purpose is to liberate the public from the bonds of ignorance.
 Pennsylvania's government has done a poor job of protecting our rights.
-This Guide seeks to correct it.
+This Guide seeks to correct it through education.

+## Contributing to the Guide

+In order to contribute content you will need a [Github account](https://github.com/).
+At the bottom of each page there is a link "Help us improve this page!" that will take you to a page that you can customize and submit for review and integration into the project.